Acura RL: Recalls

 There have been two recalls on the second-generation Acura RL, based on defects in parts used in both Acura and Honda vehicles.

 In December 2007, certain 2005–2008 model Acura RLs were subject to a safety recall for the power steering hose.
 Prolonged high under-hood temperatures may cause the power steering hose to deteriorate prematurely and may cause the hose to crack and leak power steering oil.
 Oil leaking onto a hot catalytic converter will generate smoke and possibly lead to an under-hood fire.
 Affected vehicles were to be inspected and repaired, as applicable, at no charge.
 Reportedly, this recall extended to both 2005–2008 Acura RL and 2004–2008 Acura TL models.

 In December 2010, certain 2005–2007 model Acura RLs were subject to a safety recall for potential leaking of the brake master cylinder seal.
 A seal in the brake master cylinder may be susceptible to damage following the use of brake fluid other than the recommended Acura or (Honda) Genuine DOT3 brake fluid.
 If the seal is damaged, it can result in a brake fluid leak under certain conditions.
 If a leak should occur, the driver might see a low brake fluid indicator light or a BRAKE FLUID LOW or CHECK BRAKE SYSTEM message.
 If the driver continues to drive the vehicle after receiving this message without refilling the brake fluid reservoir, it could result in a brake pedal that feels soft or spongy, and may eventually affect braking performance, increasing the risk of a crash.
 Affected vehicles were to be inspected and repaired, as applicable, at no charge.
 Reportedly, this recall applied to both 2005–2007 Acura RL and 2005–2007 Honda Odyssey models.

 Successor

 In April 2012, the Acura RLX concept was introduced by Honda, and the production model debuted at the Los Angeles Auto Show.
-The initial available trim of the RLX will be front-wheel drive; later the all-wheel drive version will be released featuring a 377-horsepower hybrid engine mated to a seven-speed dual-clutch transmission.
+The initial available trim of the RLX was front-wheel drive; later the all-wheel drive version was released featuring a 377-horsepower hybrid engine mated to a seven-speed dual-clutch transmission.